Negative cavity photon spectral function in an optomechanical system with two parametrically-driven mechanical modes: Cavity retarded Green's function: negative cavity photon spectral function

-where $\theta(t)$ it the Heaviside step function.
-It should be noted that the time evolution of the quantum field fluctuations in the Green's function definitions of Eqs.(\ref{Gaa}-\ref{Gaad}) are obtained from the QLEs given by Eqs.~(\ref{QLEBS a}-\ref{QLEBS c}) and the expectation values have been defined in the steady state of the system.
+Here, it should be noted that the time evolution of the quantum field fluctuations in the Green's function definitions of Eqs.(\ref{Gaa}-\ref{Gaad}) are obtained from the QLEs given by Eqs.~(\ref{QLEBS a}-\ref{QLEBS c}), and the expectation values have been defined in the steady state of the system.

-In the following we will calculate the CRGFs using their equations of motion which are obtained through the QLEs.
+In the following, we will calculate the CRGFs using their equations of motion which are obtained through the GLRT.
 To drive the equation of motion for $ G_{aa^\dag}^R(t) $ ($ G_{aa}^R(t) $), one should multiply each of the equations in Eq.~(\ref{u1}) by $\hat a^{\dagger}(0)$ $\big(\hat a(0)\big)$ on the left and on the right, subtract them from each other and then taking their mean values.
 In this way, the Green's functions equations of motion can be obtained as the following compact forms